1859 Indian Head Penny Value (2026 Guide): Errors List & No Mint Mark Worth

 Doubling concentrates on “LIBERTY” within the headband, especially the “L” and “I” letters.
 The headdress feathers display shelf-like secondary impressions best captured through macro photography.

-Professional grading services classify this as R-6 rarity—only 101-500 examples likely survive.
-Market premiums reach 200-300% above standard values in XF-40 through MS65 grades.
+Professional grading services classify this as R-6 rarity — meaning only 101–500 examples likely survive.
+PCGS-certified examples in Very Fine grade have sold for $485, with Mint State pieces reaching $2,100 at Stack’s Bowers auctions in 2022.
+Market premiums reach 200–300% above standard values across XF-40 through MS65 grades.

 Authentication requires 20x magnification.
 Genuine specimens show a faint die crack near “AMERICA” that counterfeiters cannot replicate accurately.